raff/elseql/README.md

 	python elseql/elseql.py

-To do this you will need the pyparsing and rawes packages installed, that are automatically installed in the previous step.
+To do this you will need the pyparsing, rawes and cmd2 packages installed, that are automatically installed in the previous step.

 	sudo easy_install pyparsing
 	sudo easy_install rawes
+        sudo easy_install cmd2

-If the cmd2 package is avaliable it's automatically used instead of cmd.
-This add the extra features supported by cmd2.
+The cmd2 package add a few extra features "command-line" related features.
 The most useful is redirection:

 	elsesql> select id,field1,field2 from index where condition > result.csv

-To install cmd2:

-	sudo easy_install cmd2
+Note that because '>' is used for redirection you'll need to use GT in the where clause insted (also available LT, GTE, LTE)

 ### SEE ALSO

 http://elasticsearch.org/, You know, for Search